European route E22 in Sweden

 The European route E22 in Sweden goes between Trelleborg and Norrköping and is a part of the European route E22.
 The Swedish E22 has mixed standard, varying between motorway (motorväg), two-lane expressway (motortrafikled), 2+1 road (mötesfri motortrafikled) and a fairly wide ordinary road.
 It is generally built from around 1950 until today and more is under construction and even more is planned.
-Sweden's first motorway Malmö-Lund (from 1953) is included in E22 as well as motorways opened in 2014.
+Sweden's first motorway Malmö-Lund (from 1953) is included in E22 as well as motorway sections southwest and east of Kristianstad opened 2020 and 2025.